Eventive

 Understanding how attendees interact with your event is key to evaluating success and iterating for improvement.
 Technology provides real-time and post-event metrics that offer clarity on engagement.

-Tools such as RFID badges and event apps track which sessions attendees enter and how long they stay.
+• Real-Time Session Attendance: Tools such as RFID badges and event apps track which sessions attendees enter and how long they stay.
 This helps assess speaker performance and interest levels.
 It also flags popular time slots and topics.

-Monitoring engagement during sessions via live polls and Q&A gives immediate feedback.
+• In-App Polls and Q&A Participation: Monitoring engagement during sessions via live polls and Q&A gives immediate feedback.
 It shows which topics sparked curiosity and interaction.
 Low participation may suggest sessions are too passive or misaligned with audience interests.

-Data from matchmaking tools or meeting schedulers can highlight the level of attendee interaction.
+• Networking Patterns: Data from matchmaking tools or meeting schedulers can highlight the level of attendee interaction.
 Strong networking behaviour suggests a high-value event environment.
 This information is valuable for future format decisions.

-Tracking event hashtags, mentions, and shares provides insight into how much buzz your event created.
+• Social Media Engagement: Tracking event hashtags, mentions, and shares provides insight into how much buzz your event created.
 It also amplifies reach and brand visibility.
 Sentiment analysis can be used to gauge audience mood and overall perception.

 Using Data to Justify ROI to Stakeholders